laMarciana/fluidizer/README.md

-#Fluidizer
+# Fluidizer
-Fluidizer is a Sass framework which purpose is to help in the development of fluid web pages.
-It tries to make life easier for developers and allow them to think in pixels and get percentage horizontal and em's vertical layouts.
-It simplifies as well the process of dealing with grids and baselines, allowing developers to think in "grid units" and "baseline units" and get corresponding fluid values.
+Fluidizer is a Sass tool intended to help in the development of 100% fluid web sites, including fluid grid and fluid vertical rhythm designs.
+It allows developers to think in pixels or grid and baseline units, and to get automatically percentage values for horizontal sizes and em values for vertical ones.

-##Features
+## Features
-* Set pixel size and containing block reference, get percentage size.
+* Provide pixel size and containing block's width, get percentage size.
-* For grids, set number of columns and gutters a box spread and its containing block reference, get percentage size.
+* For grids, provide the amount of columns and gutters a size takes up and its containing block width, get percentage size.
-* Optionally, keep record of containing block width's in a visual way, taking advantage of sass nested rules.
-* Set pixel size and relevant font size in pixels, get em size.
+* Provide pixel size and the relevant font size, get em size.
-* For baseline rhythm, set number of baselines a box spread and its relevant font size, get em size.
+* For baseline rhythm, provide the amount of baseline increments a size takes up and its relevant font size, get em size.
-* Optionally, keep record of relevant font sizes in a visual way, taking advantage of sass nested rules.

-##Setup
+## Setup
-Fluidizer framework requires you are working with [Sass](http://sass-lang.com/ "Sass homepage").
+Fluidizer requires you are working with [Sass](http://sass-lang.com/ "Sass homepage").

 With git, to get latest stable version: